-The PSP has appropriate and sufficient resources for its students.
+The PSP has appropriate and sufficient resources for the number of students enrolled.

-Principle 6: Learning resources and student support
+Principle 6: Learning resources and s support student

 Fully compliant Х

 Substantially compliant

 Partially compliant

 Non-compliant

 - 1. The PSP should increase efforts to inform its students about the supporting services available by the institution. - 2.
 The PSP should increase efforts to make the alumni and career advice office services more effective for its students.